Sweetener Is Toxic To Fruit Flies

 So O’Donnell sent Truvia off to be analyzed with high-performance liquid chromatography and got interesting results.
 “More than 90% of the Truvia was erythritol,” Marenda says.

 Erythritol is a zero-calorie sweetener found in fruits and fermented foods.
 It acts as a bulking agent in Truvia, says Nicole Reichert, a Cargill spokeswoman.
-Because stevia leaf extract is about 200 times as sweet as sugar, she explains, erythritol helps provide “an ‘even’ sweetness level throughout the product.”
-She also notes that erythritol is Generally Recognized As Safe by the Food & Drug Administration and has been approved as a food additive around the globe.
+Because stevia leaf extract is about 200 times as sweet as sugar, she says, erythritol helps provide “an ‘even’ sweetness level throughout the product.”
+She also notes that erythritol is generally recognized as safe by the Food & Drug Administration and has been approved as a food additive around the globe.

 To determine whether erythritol was indeed their culprit, Marenda, O’Donnell, and their team placed fruit flies in containers with increasing doses of erythritol.
 At the highest concentration the researchers tested—2 M erythritol—all the flies died after a day or two of feeding.

 The researchers aren’t yet sure why erythritol kills fruit flies and leaves humans unharmed.
-But D. Eric Walters, a pharmaceutical sciences professor at Rosalind Franklin University, in Illinois, points out that the concept of species reacting differently to sweeteners isn’t new.
-“Xylitol is in zillions of products, including most sugar-free chewing gums, says Walters, who is also author of “The Sweetener Book.”
+But D. Eric Walters, a pharmaceutical sciences professor at Rosalind Franklin University of Medicine & Science, in Illinois, points out that the concept of species reacting differently to sweeteners isn’t new.
+“Xylitol is in zillions of products, including most sugar-free chewing gums,” says Walters, who is also author of “The Sweetener Book.”
 “It’s perfectly safe for humans, but it can kill your dog.”

 In the meantime, Marenda and O’Donnell have obtained a provisional patent for the use of erythritol as an insecticide for fruit flies and perhaps other insects.
 “We’re envisioning it as part of bait that insects might consume and take back to their nests,” O’Donnell says.
 He adds that this strategy looks promising because when the team gave fruit flies a choice between erythritol and sucrose, the insects consumed both options.
 “This suggests that you could deploy bait even in a situation where insects have access to other food,” he explains.